almamun-git/Intelligent-Incident-Workflow-Assistant/README.md

 ## 🧠 Overview

-Ops-Assist AI helps engineering and DevOps teams detect and triage production issues faster by:
+Intelligent Incident Workflow Assistant helps engineering and DevOps teams detect and triage production issues faster by:

 - Streaming and storing application events/logs
 - Automatically grouping spikes of errors into incidents